diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/advanced-computer-architecture/2018-01-19-caches-and-vm.md

 ### Associativity
 - two-way associative cache
   - cache is made up of sets that can fit two blocks each
-  - the index is used to find the set, and the tag helps find the block within the set
+  - the index is used to find the set, and the address tag helps find the block within the set
 - pros
   - avoid conflict misses
 - cons